 During the early part of the First Term excursions will be made to points of interest around Halifax on Friday afternoons.
-This will be succeeded by laboratory work of two hours on these afternoons during the rest of the session.
+This will be succeeded by laboratory work of two and a half hours on these afternoons during the rest of the session.

 This course is elective for candidates in Arts and Science.
+It is also the course for candidates in engineering who require Geology as one of their subjects.

 Text Book: Scott: An Introduction to Geology.
 Reference Books: Chamberlin and Salisbury: Geology.
 Geikie: Geology.
 Pirrson and Schuchert: Text Book of Geology.
 Young and Brock: Geology and Economic Minerals of Canada.